Entertainment News Roundup: Grammy-winning rapper Coolio dies in Los Angeles at 59; Russian ballet dancer censured for pro-war performance in Uzbekistan and more | Entertainment

 The incident highlighted the concern among Moscow's Central Asian partners about its military campaign in Ukraine, a fellow former Soviet republic.

-Alec Baldwin, and others may be charged in October over 'Rust' shooting -DA
+Alec Baldwin, others may be charged in October over 'Rust' shooting -DA

 Singer R. Kelly, already behind bars, ordered to pay victims